 - Add a filter - To filter the query results based on different parameters (application name, host name, instance status, service class, service instance id, service name, service type id)

-- Warning Threshold - Select the value from the drop down on when you want to be notified when there is a warning.
+- Warning Threshold - Select the value from the drop-down on when you want to be notified when there is a warning.
 The first drop down is to select the Operator (> or =) and the second operator is to select the warning value.
-For e.g., When number of service instances are > 10, throw a warning
+For e.g., When the number of service instances are > 10, throw a warning

-- Error Threshold - Select the value from the drop down on when you want to be notified when there is an error.
+- Error Threshold - Select the value from the drop-down on when you want to be notified when there is an error.
 The first drop down is to select the Operator (> or =) and the second operator is to select the warning value.
-For e.g., When number of service instances are > 20, throw an error
+For e.g., When the number of service instances are > 20, throw an error

-- Send Instance Detail In Notification - Selecting this check box will send the instance details and exception description in the notification email when the number of instances exceed the warning and/or error threshold level
+- Send Instance Detail In Notification - Selecting this checkbox will send the instance details and exception description in the notification email when the number of instances exceeds the warning and/or error threshold level

-- Send message content and context in the notification email - Selecting this check box will send the detailed message content and message context in the notification email when the number of instances exceed the warning and/or error threshold level
+- Send message content and context in the notification email - Selecting this checkbox will send the detailed message content and message context in the notification email when the number of instances exceeds the warning and/or error threshold level

 - Daily - will set up the data monitor to execute everyday